 Last, but certainly not least, the verandah.
 This private balcony is the perfect place to sit back and enjoy the spectacular views and fresh sea air.
 The verandah has a plexiglass wall to discourage climbing, but this is somewhat negated if your child starts to climb on the chairs or table.
 To help keep your little ones save the sliding door is equipped with an out of reach child lock.

-One cool thing about the location of this room is that you can watch the Pilot boat pick up the Port Canaveral Pilot as you head out into open water.
+If you are in your room after the Sail Away Party, one cool thing about the location of this room is that you can watch the Pilot boat pick up the Port Canaveral Pilot as you head out into open water.

 I found it a bit awkward standing at the railing looking down onto the deck 5 extended verandas.
 In a way, it feels like I was invading this guy’s privacy.
 A word to the wise if you are on deck 5, we can see you.